Mapping Mining to the Sustainable Development Goals: An Atlas

 - View By Date

 The Columbia Center on Sustainable Investment (CCSI), UN Sustainable Development Solutions Network (SDSN), United Nations Development Programme (UNDP), and the World Economic Forum have released the report Mapping Mining to the Sustainable Development Goals: An Atlas.
-The report is available in English, Spanish, and French.
+The report is available in English, Portuguese, Spanish, and French.

 The Atlas maps the relationship between mining and the SDGs by using examples of good practice in the industry and existing knowledge and resources in sustainable development that if replicated or scaled up could make useful contributions to the SDGs.
 Mining companies, their staff, management and boards are the primary audience for the Atlas.
 The Atlas is also intended to advance the conversation about how mining companies, can work collaboratively with governments, communities, civil society and other partners to contribute to achieve the SDGs.